 Shaw Lake Loop at Lakeland Provincial Park: This hiking trail becomes a groomed cross-country skiing circuit in the winter.
 It begins at the Shaw Lake Day Use Area and completely circles the lake.

-Nestled in the boreal forest, Lac La Biche County and the surrounding region are rich in biodiversity.
+Nestled in the boreal forest, Lac La Biche Region is rich in biodiversity.
 Sightings of deer, moose, bears, coyotes and foxes are all possible.
 These and other animals call the woods and wetlands home.
 Look for beavers and muskrats around the lakes and rivers, and remember never to disturb wildlife.
 You’re likely to find prints, scat and other signs that animals are nearby when you’re out hiking or riding.
 This is bear country, so take appropriate precautions!

 Lac La Biche Lake is one of Alberta’s Important Bird Areas, frequented by hundreds of species, making the region a birdwatcher’s paradise.
 In fact, the federal government declared it a Bird Sanctuary in 1920.
 The summer migrations bring grebes, herons, pelicans, terns and other water-loving birds.
 Bald eagles and ospreys circle the lakes, owls swoop through the trees, and the deep quiet of the forest is broken by the sounds of grouse, warblers and woodpeckers.